-Every so often, a new version of your phone's operating system becomes available.
+Every so often, a new version of your phone's operating system is released.
 It's an Android update because Android is the name of the phone's operating system, not because your phone thinks that it's a type of robot.

-Whenever an update occurs, you see an alert or a message indicating that a system upgrade is available.
-The message may be as subtle as a notification icon, or it might be a card onscreen informing you that an update is necessary.
+Whenever an update occurs, you see a notification message indicating that a system upgrade is available.
 My advice: Install the update and get it over with.
 Don't dally.